djbrieck/brieckspro/content/posts/native-pixel-displays/index.md

 ## This historical standard

 This is how computer displays have generally worked since the beginning of computing.
-[CRTs]() had some level of resolution changing, but generally speaking, there were only a handful of usable resolutions; most did not require any form of resolution scaling unlike today, what was on the screen was all you could see, and it had to be usable as is since that's all there was.
+[CRTs](https://en.wikipedia.org/wiki/Cathode-ray_tube) had some level of resolution changing, but generally speaking, there were only a handful of usable resolutions where the display worked best with low flicker, etc. Most CRT displays did not require any form of resolution scaling unlike today, what was on the screen was all you could see, and it had to be usable as is since that's all there was.

-# The size up
+## The size up

-After that point, the screens got progressively larger over time and started having larger screen real estate.
+After that point, the screens got progressively larger over time and started having larger screen real estate and more pixels as well.

 Eg I remember staring at resolutions something like the following since 1994:
+    280 x 192
     512 x 342 <--- Far past mid to late 1990s era
     640 x 480
     800 x 600